hitch-hiking-app/backend/README.md

 #### PUT /hosts/:id

-*This route is present to update and existing trip*
+*This route is present to update trip information of an existing user*

 PUT https://salty-river-31528.herokuapp.com/hosts/:id